 We take no more than 12 students so we can maintain quality instruction.
 The average student to instructor ratio is 1 instructor for every 4 or 5 students (depending on the overall class size).

-Our curriculum is extremely concentrated and we can provide full time instruction only (Monday through Saturday for three or six weeks).
+No. Our curriculum is extremely concentrated, and we can provide full time instruction only (Monday through Saturday for four weeks).